Illustration showing a skinny guy bulking up and gaining muscle.

 Graph showing body recomposition from cutting.

-For example, this study found that most people who lifted weights, did some cardio, and ate in a calorie deficit could build muscle while losing fat.
+For example, this study found that most people who lifted weights, did cardio, and ate in a calorie deficit could build muscle while losing fat.
 We see this in our members all the time.
-When people start off with extra fat to lose, they can often build muscle as they lose it.
+When people have extra fat to lose, they can build muscle as they lose it.

 A before and after photo showing Johnny's cutting results.

 However, although it’s realistic to gain some muscle mass while cutting, it’s still slower and harder.
-Here’s why:
+There are a few reasons for that:

 • Eating fewer calories reduces muscle protein synthesis, even when protein intake is high.
 That makes it much harder to gain muscle mass.
 This study shows that a calorie deficit of 500 calories per day (losing about a pound per week) decreases muscle-protein synthesis by 20%.